Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 Vietnamese learners especially struggle with collocations because Vietnamese lexical pairing rules don't transfer.
 "Do homework" vs "make homework" can only be learned through collocational data — there's no grammar rule that predicts it.

-/words?rel_jjb={word} — adjectives that native speakers commonly pair with this noun.
+Adjectives that native speakers commonly pair with the queried noun.

 Look up ocean: